PipeWire/pipewire/doc/dox/config/pipewire-client.conf.5.md

 @PAR@ client.conf  channelmix.hilbert-taps = 0
 \parblock
-This option will apply a 90 degree phase shift to the rear channels to improve spacialization.
+This option will apply a 90 degree phase shift to the rear channels to improve specialization.
 Taps needs to be between 15 and 255 with more accurate results (and more CPU consumption) for higher values.